nginxinc/nginx-amplify-doc/amplify-faq.md

 ### 2.5.
 How Do I Verify that the Amplify Agent Is Correctly Installed?

- 1. On Ubuntu/Debian
+ 1. On Ubuntu/Debian use:

 ```
     # dpkg -s nginx-amplify-agent
 ```

- 2. On CentOS and Red Hat
+ 2. On CentOS and Red Hat use:

 ```
     # yum info nginx-amplify-agent